Skip to main content

 Intermediate

-Understanding that hormonal decline impacts is the foundational step.
+Understanding that hormonal decline impacts brain health is the foundational step.
 The next is to explore the clinical logic behind how tailored hormonal strategies can actively intervene in this process.
 A successful protocol is a highly personalized intervention based on precise diagnostics, timing, and the selection of appropriate therapeutic agents.

 The goal is the restoration of a physiological environment that supports neurological resilience.
 This involves a sophisticated approach that considers the type of hormone used, the route of administration, and, most importantly, the timing of the intervention.